 Just two oysters give you more than enough daily zinc, which keeps the retina of your eye in top working order.
 A turkey sandwich is a great source, too.
 Zinc can also be found in other meats, eggs, peanuts, and whole grains.

-The omega-3 fatty acids that keep your heart and brain healthy may also protect your eyes by fighting inflammation and helping cells work better.
+The omega-3 fatty acids that keep your heart and brain health may also protect your eyes by fighting inflammation and helping cells work better.
 Aim for at least two servings of cold-water fish a week.
 Salmon, sardines, and herring have the most omega-3s, but flounder, halibut, and tuna are also good sources.